MS-React/backend/README.md

 # Description
-MS-React backend, is an API rest service from [react base](https://github.com/MS-React/react-base) to make additions, deletions, and modifications from users.
+The ms-react backend is an API rest service from [react base](https://github.com/MS-React/react-base) to make additions, deletions, and modifications from users.

 ## Prerequisites
 install npm